notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 	- 140 M total 2024 voters: PBS24keyVoteGroupsInteract (not final yet)
 #### Student loans as political liability?
 Young people e.g. student loans was a liability (Trump tried to enrage the larger working class) for small amount of student voters.
 Also an example of issue interaction: (maybe made upper class students happy, working class mad) ^i6p3
-- young people were 14% of 2024 voters (CIRCLE24youthVote2024), 38% of them had no college experience
+- young people were 14% of 2024 voters ([[CIRCLE24youthVote2024|The Youth Vote in 2024]]), 38% of them had no college experience
 	- so the affected young people vote was 14% * 62% = 8.68% of voters
-- ~ 42% of eligible voters aged 18-29 cast ballots in the 2024 presidential election, lower than in 2020 (17%) and 2016 (19%) (CIRCLE24youthVote2024)
+- ~ 42% of eligible voters aged 18-29 cast ballots in the 2024 presidential election, lower than in 2020 (17%) and 2016 (19%) ([[CIRCLE24youthVote2024|The Youth Vote in 2024]])
-- Young voters favored Kamala Harris over Donald Trump by 6 percentage points (52% to 46%) (CIRCLE24youthVote2024, I think)
+- Young voters favored Kamala Harris over Donald Trump by 6 percentage points (52% to 46%) (([[CIRCLE24youthVote2024|The Youth Vote in 2024]]), I think)
-- smaller margin Biden't 2020 25% in 2020 (CIRCLE24youthVote2024, I think)
+- smaller margin Biden's 2020 25% in 2020 (([[CIRCLE24youthVote2024|The Youth Vote in 2024]]), I think)
 - Young voters w/o college education went for Trump by 10%; with some college for Harris by 12%, college grads 14 % (Arrojas24collegeAgeVote, I think)
 - college-experienced voters cast about 62% of the 2024 vote
-	- 40% of the voting-eligible youth population are young people without college experience (CIRCLE24youthVote2024)
+	- 40% of the voting-eligible youth population are young people without college experience ([[CIRCLE24youthVote2024|The Youth Vote in 2024]])
-	- 38% of all youth votes were cast by young people without college experience (CIRCLE24youthVote2024)
+	- 38% of all youth votes were cast by young people without college experience ([[CIRCLE24youthVote2024|The Youth Vote in 2024]])
 #### Minority Vote Loss
 - Big Minority shift away from Harris, no change in White: [[Clement25demsNonWhiteVote24|Clement25demsNonWhiteVote24: Trump shook Democrats’ hold on non-White voters in 2024, report finds]]
 # Campaign Message Ideas